- Become a Lawyer

 How will the CLFL deal with multiple lawyers working on a single litigation file in a firm or multiple firms working for multiple parties?

-If a file is transferred from one firm to another, a new CLFL would not be charged unless that subsequent firm filed a document that commenced or responded to an action.
+No. A new CLFL would not be charged unless that subsequent firm filed a document that commenced or responded to an action.

 Would two CLFLs be payable if a Subscriber files both a statement of defence and a counterclaim?
 Would a CLFL be payable if the other Subscriber filed a defence to a counterclaim?